danielpreotiuc/trendminer-clustering/python/README.md

 #### POST /recluster?voct=v\&npmit=n\&knn=kn\&nocl=n\&outf=filename

-receives a tweet file to cluster, 1 json/line and tokenised using the Trendminer pipeline and returns a file named 'cl.filename-timestamp' which can be provided as input to the cluster analysis webservice. voct represents the vocabulary threshold, npmit represents the NPMI threshold, knn represents the k value of the k nearest-neighbour graph, nocl represents the number of clusters.
-The service creates a folder 'filename-timestamp' containing temporary files (such as dictionaries, co-occurence values, etc.).
+receives a tweet file to cluster and creates a file named 'cl.outf-timestamp-nocl' which can be provided as input to the cluster analysis webservice. voct represents the vocabulary threshold, npmit represents the NPMI threshold, knn represents the k value of the k nearest-neighbour graph, nocl represents the number of clusters.
+The service also creates a folder 'filename-timestamp' containing temporary files (such as dictionaries, co-occurence values, etc.).

+The input tweet file contains one tweet in Json format per line.
+This must be preprocessed using the [Trendminer Preprocessing pipeline] (https://github.com/sinjax/trendminer-java), needing tokenisation.

 **Examples:**

         python wsrecl.py

-        cat mar13 | curl -i -k -H "Content-Type: application/json" -H "Accept: application/json" -X POST --data-binary @- http://localhost:8088/recluster?voct=5\&npmit=0.1\&knn=30\&nocl=100\&outf='tmp'
+        cat mar13 | curl -i -k -H "Content-Type: application/json" -H "Accept: application/json" -X POST --data-binary @- http://localhost:8088/recluster?voct=5\&npmit=0.1\&knn=30\&nocl=100\&outf=tmp

 ## Scripts

-This is a description of each script.
-They are all needed to be ran in the order given by the run.sh script but can also be useful individually.
+This is a description of each script used by the webservices.
+They are all ran in the order given by the run.sh script but can also be useful individually.

+#### run.sh

+Performs the clustering on a file

+	./run.sh file voc.threshold npmi.threshold k no.clusters

+file - input file of tweets.
+One tweet in Json format per line.
+This must be preprocessed using the [Trendminer Preprocessing pipeline] (https://github.com/sinjax/trendminer-java), needing tokenisation.

+voc.threshold - vocabulary cut-off

+npmi.threshold - NPMI cut-off

+k - k of the mutual K nearest-neighbour graph for spectral clustering

+no.clusters - number of clusters

+**Example:**

+        ./run.sh sep5 1 0.1 30 30

+sep5 - sample tweets file processed for language and tokenized using the Trendminer pipeline.
+Fields are restricted to only text due for privacy.
+It largely consists of tweets written on 5 September 2013 in Austria, filtered for german and relating to politics

 #### dedup.py